Brilliant but cool autumn days beckon us south to explore again the Lake Idaho seabed, hoping for treasures both emotional and material.

 “Really?”
 Brenna wonders.
 “Is that true?”
 Her young mind hasn’t held on to the other times we’ve talked about Lake Idaho.

-Jessica and I were pleasantly surprised by Hunter’s interest in joining us today, no arm twisting required.
-We’ve both noticed how much he’s matured, physically and emotionally, this year.
+We were pleasantly surprised by Hunter’s interest in joining us today, no arm twisting required.
+We’ve noticed how much he’s matured, physically and emotionally, this year.
 Telling him he’d have a chance to light-off some of his stash of firecrackers probably didn’t hurt either.

 “Look at this one!” we call to each other excitedly, alternatively, minute to minute, with some bit of detritus in hand.